Duke's Climate Action Plan

 - Over 8,000 subscriptions to Sustainable Duke listserv

-- Annual faculty workshops on integrating sustainability into curriculum
+- 70 faculty became Trillium Fellows by participating in an annual workshop on integrating sustainability into curriculum

 Additional factors, such as economic conditions and emissions content of purchased electricity, have also impacted the University's emissions.
 Some of the more recent actions are not yet reflected in emissions inventory numbers.